machal/cssmine-content/content/fallback-strategy-css3.md

 }
 ```

-This is a good solution for all new CSS3 units, RGBa values or flexbox layouts.
+This is a good solution for all new CSS3 units, RGBa values and flexbox layouts.

-You will most certainly remember that we use a defined fallback when dealing
+You will most certainly remember that we used a defined fallback when dealing
 with prefixed variants of CSS properties:

 ```css